fempire/women-tech-speakers-organizers/README.md

 - Location - Mumbai, India
 - Medium: https://medium.com/@manjuladube
 - LinkedIn: https://www.linkedin.com/in/manjula-dube-9b5b3550/
-- I love teaching so any one looking out for javascript mentor reach out to me.
+- I love teaching so any one looking out for a JavaScript mentor reach out to me.
 I would love to talk about it.

 ### Europe